alok722/alok722/README.md

 ## I'm an Indian 🇮🇳, A Learner, JavaScript Developer, and a friend!🙌

-- 🔥 I'm co-founder of open source initiate [open-devs](website) & [dev11](https://dev11.in)
+🔥 I'm co-founder of open source initiate [open-devs](website) & [dev11](https://dev11.in).
-- 🌱 I’m a JavaScript enthusiast and currently all into ReactJS. 🧡
+🌱 I’m a JavaScript enthusiast and currently all into ReactJS 🧡.
-- 💬 Ask me about React, Angular, Node.js, JavaScript, TypeScript, devops, career or technology advice.. 🙌
+💬 Ask me about React, Angular, Node.js, JavaScript, TypeScript, devops, career or technology advice 🙌.
-- 👯 I’m looking to collaborate with other open source contributor
+👯 I’m looking to collaborate with other open source contributor.
-- ⚡ Fun fact: I think, I am in Love with Javascript.
+⚡ Fun fact: I think, I am in Love with Javascript.

 ## 📕 Latest Blog Posts